jvalerof/OpenAg-Kern/ArcGIS-SpatialData/README.md

 # SPATIAL INFORMATION FOR KERN REGION

-Kern folder contains information of “land_use” and “water_districts”.
-The “land_use” folder has crop polygons from 2011 to 2015.
-On the other hand, the “water_districts” folder has the water districts in the Kern region.

-For more details, read the files “README.md” inside of each folder.
+The spatial information of Kern region is in Dropbox in two folders: “land_use” and “water_districts”

-# WATER DISTRICTS IN KERN REGION
+# WATER DISTRICTS

 The folder “water_districts” contains three groups of water districts: “kern_water_district_adjust”, “friant_kern_county_contractors”, and “other_districts”.

 The most relevant attributes for each shapefile are: “AGENCYNAME” (Name of the water district) and “District” (a code assigned by the UC Merced team).

-Finally, the codes for each water district are:
+The code for each district is shown below.

 | District | CVPM |                   AGENCYNAME                    |